 $3,000 sounds like a good start.
 You might find it difficult to find temporary work like that as you move around.
 But I also don’t know from experience if that works or not.
 Most people tend to either be traveling on full savings or some sort of retirement like income, do seasonal work (ie six months on and six months off) or work via the internet.

 I always encourage readers to start a side hustle as soon as possible and try to work part time from the internet.

 Even just adding a few hundred dollars per month can really change the financial picture — see what I mean with the Side Hustle Calculator.

 I still think that this model from the 4HWW is one of the best to follow when considering freelancing and breaking into the uncredentialed job market, give it a read!

 Read More: 40+ Side Hustle to Earn More Money

 I was concerned about the battery thing while working on photos on my laptop at night.
 Have you heard of a company called Goal Zero?
 They have a battery that can be pre-charged by a wall outlet and then can connect solar panels to recharge when you are away from electricity.
 What do you think of solar?

 Goal Zero has a great reputation.
 I’ve never used their products personally, but I know many who do.
 I too have looked at the big battery pack thing.
 It holds appeal.

 The first year I traveled, I actually just kept my laptop and things charged with an inverter and the starter battery of my truck (being sure to idle once every hour to ensure no risk of a dead battery).

-Honestly, the best thing I did though was install a second battery with an isolator.
+Honestly, the best thing I did though was installing a second battery with an isolator.
 That way you can charge and use electricity to your heart’s content and never worry about a dead battery.
-That would cost you around $300-400 or so, unless you can do it yourself.
+That would cost you around $300-400 or so unless you can do it yourself.